 Resulting from the work of the Israel Engagement Working Group, Israeli Scouts Atid, an English-language track of the Israeli Scouts (Tzofim) in the US, was launched in 2016.

 The Working Group on Modern Hebrew Language developed the Hebrew at Camp/Kayitz Kef Program in 2013.
 Kayitz Kef gives American Jewish youth the ability to converse in Modern Israeli Hebrew and to own contemporary Israeli culture as part of who they are.
 An independent evaluation of the project has shown that returning campers are able to regain the language ability achieved during the previous summer after only two weeks and are then able to grow to even higher levels of proficiency.
-Beginning with one pilot program at Camp Ramah Day Camp in Nyack, New York, during the summer of 2013, Kayitz Kef served 625 campers in 2019 in the following communities: Cleveland, Philadelphia, Atlanta, Palo Alto, Washington, DC; Toronto, Chicago, Houston, Los Angeles, Columbus, and two sites in New York.
-We are on the path to engage over 2,000 children by 2024.
+Beginning with one pilot program at Camp Ramah Day Camp in Nyack, New York, during the summer of 2013, Kayitz Kef served 631 campers at 12 day camps in 2019.
+In the summer of 2020, the Covid crisis required us to pivot and restructure the program, helping our camps offer remote and in-person Hebrew engagement and successfully increasing our network to 15 camps, including our first 3 overnight camps.
+Additionally, due to the online platform, more campers than ever before experienced authentic and engaging Hebrew programs

-Other projects that Areivim endorses and works with include Onward Israel, OneTable, TAMID Group, and the Jewish Food Society.
+Other projects that Areivim endorses and works with include OneTable, TAMID Group, and the Jewish Food Society.